What is fact? What is truth? What is the solution?

 there is no visual picture of a large mass of trash, only smaller items such as glass bottles, aluminum cans, medical waste, tires, microplastics, and so on floating entangled above and below the surface.
 They do not cite plastic bags as a component.
 Google Images

 has no images and posts a "report images" link for "plastic grocery sacks in the Pacific garbage patch".
+Likewise, photos such as the above are commonly used to depict the supposed patch, but clearly it is a photograph near land, most likely in Asia and is 1000's of mile distant from where the alleged claims are made.
 See Verification

 Answer: More toxins are released into the environment.

-Even though they are called "single use bags", most people reuse plastic grocery sacks as trash bags (90% or more).
+For example, even though plastic grocery sacks are called "single use bags", most people reuse them as trash bags (90% or more).
 The massive ink on the box is greater than the amount of ink used to print the equivalent in plastic sacks.
 Although they use "non-toxic" inks, they still contain toxic heavy metals.
 If the consumer uses a paper bag instead, the amount of ink is 3 times that of a plastic bag.
 If the trash bag box or paper bag is recycled, the ink becomes a contaminant and either washed out and into the water supply (eventually into the oceans, lakes, or groundwater), or; it is carried through into the next product in which it is used, thus increasing its toxicity.

 Toxicity is compounded by the large amount of paperboard used to manufacture the retail trash liner material and the toxins generated when boxes are manufactured.
 For example, there are from 25-50 retail boxes used for 1000 trash bags compared to only one carton (usually recycled material with a single black imprint) for 1000 grocery sacks.
 It is well known that paper mills are among the worst polluters in the world.